Become a PMF

 Those Finalists still completing their advanced degree must complete the degree requirements by August 31st the following year after the application (including the completion or successful defense of any required thesis or dissertation).
 If the graduate student applicant is selected as a Finalist and does not meet ALL advanced degree requirements by August 31st of the following year, he/she will lose their status as a Finalist and no longer eligible to accept/start a PMF appointment.

 We are unable to waive/defer this requirement.
-If, for example, you will not be able to successfully complete or defend a required thesis/dissertation by the August 31st deadline, you may be eligible to reapply to the PMF Program during the next application cycle.
+If, for example, you will not be able to successfully complete or defend a required thesis/dissertation, if required for degree completion, by the August 31st deadline, you may be eligible to reapply to the PMF Program during the next application cycle.

-Advanced degree is defined as a professional or graduate degree (e.g., master's, Ph.D., J.D.).
-Law students should identify their degree as a "professional" type of advanced degree during the application process.
+Advanced degree is defined as a professional or graduate degree (e.g., Master's, Ph.D., J.D.).
+Applicants with a law degree (e.g., J.D.) should identify their degree as a "professional" type of advanced degree during the application process.

 As part of a complete application, all applicants must submit a resume.
-The resume can be in any format (including a version from the USAJOBS' Resume Builder) or any length, but must not exceed 3MB in file size.
+The resume can be in any format (including a version from the USAJOBS' Resume Builder) or any length (e.g., multiple pages), but must not exceed 5MB in file size for uploading.
 Additional information about resumes can be found on USAJOBS.

-The resume must contain the following at a minimum:
+The resume should contain the following at a minimum:

 - Applicant name